Miguel Cabrera (painter)

-Miguel Mateo Maldonado y Cabrera (Oaxaca de Juárez 1695 – Mexico City 1768) was a painter of the late Baroque in New Spain.
+Miguel Mateo Maldonado y Cabrera (1695 – May 16, 1768) was a Mexican painter of the late Baroque in New Spain.
 During his lifetime, he was recognized as the greatest painter in the viceroyalty.
 He created religious and secular art for the Catholic Church and wealthy patrons.
 His casta paintings, depicting interracial marriage among Amerindians, Spaniards and Africans, are considered among the genre's finest.
 Cabrera's paintings range from tiny works on copper to enormous canvases and wall paintings.
 He also designed altarpieces and funerary monuments.